What is: machine learning?

-Each and every time you perform an action on Facebook, your experience is personalised just a little bit more.
-This is because Facebook’s News Feed algorithm looks at your past behaviour to predict future trends in how you use Facebook.
+Each and every time you perform an action on Facebook, your experience is personalized just a little bit more.
+This is because Facebook’s News Feed algorithm looks at your past behavior to predict what you’ll engage with next.

 For example, let’s say you add a new friend on Facebook.
 If you comment on that friend’s statuses frequently, Facebook will assume that you enjoy interacting with that person.
 Then, Facebook will show you more of their status updates, photos, etc. in your News Feed.

 However, if you scroll past all of that new friend’s updates in your feed without reading them, Facebook will assume you’re not interested in their updates.
 They’ll show you less and less from that friend as time goes on.